Philosophy of Discourse: The Journal of the SCASD

 Discourse is generalist in scope.
 As such, we seek theoretical, applied, and pedagogical (Great Ideas for Teaching Students-GIFTS & Coaching, Running, and Administering Forensic Tips-CRAFT) manuscripts from the various interest areas of communication studies, including rhetoric, persuasion, mass media, organizational, interpersonal, and theater.

 Who Can Submit?

 Submissions are welcome from either in-state or out-of-state scholars.
 Authors are not required to be members of the Speech Communication Association of South Dakota.
 Manuscripts are accepted from academics and professionals of all levels in communication studies, education, forensics, theater and other speech-related or theater-related activities.
 Faculty, secondary educators, and students (i.e., graduate and advanced undergraduates) are encouraged to submit manuscripts.
-Please indicate whether the manuscript is being submitted to either (1) the theory and research or (2) the GIFT & CRAFT section of the journal.
-Research or GIFTs/CRAFTs grounded in communication or theater theory are encouraged.
+Please indicate whether the manuscript is being submitted to either (1) the theory and research or (2) the GIFTS & CRAFT section of the journal.
+Research or GIFTS/CRAFT grounded in communication or theater theory are encouraged.